observability-mcp Server

 Why?

 Every observability vendor ships its own MCP server — Prometheus, Grafana, Datadog, Elastic, each siloed.
-AI agents that need to reason across systems must juggle N separate servers.
+An AI agent triaging an incident across systems must juggle N separate servers and learn each query language (PromQL, LogQL, …).
 There is no unified abstraction layer.

 Features

-- Unified Gateway — Single MCP endpoint for all your observability backends.
-Prometheus, Loki, and any future connector through one interface.
+• Unified gateway — Single MCP endpoint for all your observability backends.

 Architecture